 Stevens was the secretary of APBPA from 1960 until 1998.
 It was a job that required a lot of work, involved long hours at the office, and "broke your heart every day."
 The files of the association are filled with letters thanking Stevens personally for his kindness and thoughtfulness.
 "I want the association to know that my gratitude, appreciation, and gratefulness accompany my letter to you now."
 "I will never be able to thank you for your help and kindness."
 "I am thankful for the assistance provided for me and my invalid wife in our hour of need."

-As 2004 begins, Stevens still lives with his wife of more than six decades, "Mrs. Stevens," in a town not far from where they both grew up.
-He has spent his entire life involved in baseball, playing, coaching, managing, helping, and being an enthusiastic part of the baseball community.
-He still loves the game, loves talking about all of his great memories, and enjoys creating new ones.
-He has received a lot of pleasure from the this old game, but one can't help thinking he has put more than his share back into it.
+In the 21st century, Stevens lived with his wife of more than six decades, "Mrs. Stevens," in a town not far from where they both grew up.
+He spent his entire life involved in baseball, playing, coaching, managing, helping, and being an enthusiastic part of the baseball community.
+He still loved the game, loved talking about all of his great memories, and enjoyed creating new ones.
+He received a lot of pleasure from the this old game, but one can't help thinking he put more than his share back into it.

 A primary source of this article was a series of delightful conversations I had with the subject in December 2003 and January 2004.
 I also had the kind assistance of Dick Beverage, who has known Stevens for many years and who succeeded him as Secretary of APBPA.
 I also made use of a number of articles in the Sporting News, viewed via the Paper of Record service at www.paperofrecord.com, and the Stevens file at the National Baseball Hall of Fame Library.